Italy

 In November 1940 a night-fighter flight was formed under 356o Squadriglia based at Capodichino, Naples, and equipped with Fiat CR.42s.

 During the night between 5th and 6th December 1941 twenty Wellingtons from 40 and 104 Squadrons attacked the Royal Arsenal at Naples.
-Maresciallo Patriarca from 356a Squadriglia, 21o Gruppo took off from Capodichino airfield to intercept the incoming bombers.
+Maresciallo Patriarca from 356a Squadriglia, 21o Gruppo, took off from Capodichino airfield to intercept the incoming bombers.
 At 21:35 he spotted Wellington R1066 of 40 Squadron, flown by Pilot Officer D. F. Hutt, and engaged it in a long fight, firing 408 rounds of 12.7 mm ammunition before he finally shot it down.
-Two members of the Wellington crew baled out near the port, Hutt included, but four others were killed.
+Pilot Officer Hutt and the second pilot, Pilot Officer I. E. Miller managed to bale out near the port and became POWs while the rest of the crew were killed (25-year-old navigator Pilot Officer Arthur John Pyle (RAF no. 103034), 21-year-old wireless operator Sergeant William Henry Poole (RAF no. 1284492), front gunner Sergeant Arferault and rear gunner Sergeant Abbott).

 Patriarca landed at Capua almost out of fuel, and with the tail of his fighter damaged by return fire.